Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Before leaving the school

 After you’ve finished your interviews, you must explain the next steps of the investigation to the headteacher or delegated senior member of staff.
 Explain that you will supply STA with the information gathered during the school visit and that STA will be in contact with the school at a later date.
-Advise the headteacher or delegated senior member of staff that the school’s results will be suppressed pending the outcome of the investigation.
+Advise the headteacher or delegated senior member of staff that the school’s results will be withheld pending the outcome of the investigation.

 After the visit